‘literally impossible to stop laughing’

 Originally opening on Broadway in 2007, directed by Susan Stroman, Young Frankenstein received a variety of views, running for 484 performances.
 Stroman returns to direct a revamped, restyled production, reuniting with Mel Brooks and the creative team behind their last hit, The Producers.

-A hilarious parody of cult horror films, Young Frankenstein begins previews at the Garrick Theatre on September 28th 2017, with a press night on October 10th 2017.
+A hilarious parody of cult horror films, Young Frankenstein continues to play to rave reviews at the Garrick Theatre.

 Cast and Creative